Classical Education, Pre-Kindergarten through High School

 Students explore perennial and complex human issues in a seminar format, growing in wisdom and eloquence and learning to draw others to the truth, leading to authentic freedom.

-Secularized classical schools may give a nod in this direction, but it is only in the context of allowing God His due place as the source and summit of all that is true, good and beautiful, that an authentic interpretation and valuing of man and of all reality is achievable.
-We cannot leave out Christ without consequence to our studies and our life!
+Secular classical schools may give a nod in this direction, but it is only in the context of considering God as the source and summit of all that is true, good and beautiful, that one can achieve an authentic interpretation and valuing of man and of all reality.
+One cannot omit Christ without consequence to one’s studies and life.